dominictarr/crypto-bench/results.md

 a polyfill ontop of TypedArrays in the browser) where as uses _binary strings_.
-Binary Strings is not expected to be faster than TypedArrays, but may have some benefits in copying from one string to another, since strings are immutable, and there is the possibility that v8 is doing something clevel here.
+Binary Strings is not expected to be faster than TypedArrays, but may have some benefits in copying from one string to another, since strings are immutable, and there is the possibility that v8 is doing something clever here.

 ## key derivation (pbkdf2)